 4) Don’t go wandering off on your own without a guide.
 Even walking to your room at night can be dangerous.
 Elephants and buffaloes are impossible to see after dark, even a few metres away.
 Don’t leave your room at night and avoid walking along river banks (crocodiles and hippos kill many people every year);

 5) Observe animals silently and with a minimum of disturbance to their natural activities.
 Talking loudly and standing up on game drive vehicles can frighten the animals away, or even trigger an attack;

 6) Never attempt to attract an animal’s attention.
 Don’t imitate animal sounds, clap your hands, pound the vehicle or throw objects.
-Please respect your driver-guide’s judgement about proximity to predators and large animals like elephants.
+Please respect your guide’s judgement about proximity to predators and large animals like elephants.
 A vehicle driven too close can hinder a hunt or cause animals to abandon a hard-earned meal.
 It can also trigger a charge;

 7) Litter tossed on the ground, in addition to being unsightly, can choke or poison animals and birds;